-Blisters are the last thing that any runner wants on their feet!
+Blisters are the last thing that anyone wants on their feet!
 But runners often suffer from blisters on feet which are mostly caused by the friction of the shoes or sock constantly rubbing against the skin with heat, moisture, and sweat acting as exacerbating factors.

 Blisters on Feet: Diagnosis